no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 *Signed-by: Giorgio Fardo*

 ### [5.35a unintref]: Referencing uninitialized automatic variable
 Using an uninitialized automatic (stack) variable leads to undefined behavior.
 The value of such a variable is indeterminate until explicitly assigned, and reading it may yield garbage, stale stack data, or trigger compiler-dependent optimizations that alter program flow.

 **Implementation Details:**
 - The function `uninitialized_auto_var_read()` declares an integer `int uninit_int;` without initializing it.
 - It immediately checks `if (uninit_int == 0)` and logs via `bpf_printk()` whether the "uninitialized value" appeared as zero or not.
 - Because `uninit_int` is not given a defined value, its contents come directly from the kernel stack, making the comparison unpredictable.
 - The call to `uninitialized_auto_var_read()` was inserted in `syncookie_part1()`, ensuring that the function is exercised whenever this path is triggered.

-**Verifier:** Passed.

-**Exploitable:** This pattern risks leaking kernel stack data to user space via `bpf_printk()`, depending on how the verifier and runtime handle uninitialized stack slots.
-In contexts where stack slots are not cleared, this can expose sensitive information, potentially aiding exploitation strategies such as ASLR bypass or kernel memory disclosure.
-If the compiler or runtime zero-initializes the stack, the behavior reduces to a benign but misleading test case.

 **Warnings:**
 ```